huybk213/nrf52-how-to-reject-bonding-from-central/README.md

 * SDK 16.0 / S140v7.0.1
 * IDE Segger Embedded Studio

+## Details
+You can find all the details information at [URL](https://jimmywongiot.com/2020/05/04/how-to-allow-reject-the-ble-bonding-request-from-central/).

 ## Location
 The project may need modifications to work with later versions or other boards.
 To compile it, clone the repository in the /nRF5_SDK_XX.x.0/examples/ directory.